ARM-software/gator/README.md

 ```
 You can now select gator when using menuconfig while configuring the kernel and rebuild as directed

-## Use the prebuilt gator daemon
+## Use the pre-built gator daemon

-A prebuilt gator daemon is provided at `/path/to/DS-5/arm/gator/gatord`.
-This gator daemon should work in most cases so building the gator daemon is only required if the prebuilt gator daemon doesn't work.
+The Streamline Setup Target tool will automatically install a pre-built gator daemon.
+This gator daemon should work in most cases so building the gator daemon is only required if the pre-built gator daemon doesn't work.

 To improve portablility gatord is statically compiled against musl libc from http://www.musl-libc.org/download.html instead of glibc.
 The gator daemon will work correctly with either glibc or musl.

 ## Building the gator daemon

 ```
-tar -xzf /path/to/DS-5/arm/gator/daemon-src/gator-daemon.tar.gz
+cp -r /path/to/streamline/gator/daemon .
 ```
 For Linux targets,
 ```
-cd gator-daemon
+cd daemon
 make CROSS_COMPILE=<...> # For ARMv7 targets
 make -f Makefile_aarch64 CROSS_COMPILE=<...> # For ARMv8 targets
 ```